andreigrozescu/c2t-extension/README.md

 ## System Requirements

+The following tools must be installed on your system and accessible via the terminal (PATH):

 *   **Docker:** Required to interact with the daemon.
 *   **Syft:** Required for generating the Software Bill of Materials (SBOM).
     ```bash